About this course

 - Emotional persuasion: Why it is effective

 - How to prepare for the court battle

 - Gathering evidence about your blamer’s private persona

 - What to expect during the case

 Here’s a preview of this webinar:

 Personality disordered individuals lie, blame and exaggerate in life — and do the same in court.
-By anticipating what your opponent will do, you will not be blindsided; you’ll be prepared.
+When you go to court with a sociopath, you need to anticipate what your opponent will do, so you will not be blindsided; you’ll be prepared.
 Here’s how to overcome their tactics and prove your case.